fredgibbs/fredgibbs.github.io/tutorials/_posts/2012-10-12-extract-geocode-placenames-from-text-file.md

 For now, plug that URL into your browser's URL bar to see the result.
 You can see that the response sent from the server is just plain text, but formatted in Javascript Object Notation (JSON).
 Glancing through it, you can see it contains a lot of potentially useful information.

-Python makes it very easy to send requests and process the results, especially when using the [requests module](http://docs.python-requests.org/en/latest/).
-(You may want to read about [installing python modules](../installing-python-modules/ "installing python modules").)
+Python makes it very easy to send API requests (like the one above) and process the results, especially when using the [requests module](http://docs.python-requests.org/en/latest/).
+(You may want to read about [installing python modules](../install-python-modules/ "installing python modules").)
 A simple example of making a request in python looks like

 {% highlight python %}
 r = requests.get(URL, params=DICTIONARY)